duracelltomi/gtm4wp/readme.txt

 == Changelog ==

+= 1.21 =

+* Added: new WooCommerce option that allows you to fire the view_item event during page load of a variable product using parent product data.

 = 1.20.2 =

 * Fix: Wrong ID parameter used tracking product variations (id instead of item_id).
 Thanks [micmaf](https://github.com/micmaf)